michaelbironneau/gateway/README.md

 # Status

-This project has been in production use since 2017, running behind a WAF.
+This project has been in production use since 2017, running behind a WAF and load balancer.

 # Objective